 You have probably observed these drivers yourself, drifting out of lanes or creating other dangerous situations.
-Most drivers choose to follow the rules of the road, and wait to read or respond to a text message until at a full stop, or will pull over if there is an urgent message.
+Most drivers choose to follow the rules of the road and wait to read or respond to a text message until at a full stop, or will pull over if there is an urgent message.
 Unfortunately, statistics show us that not everyone has the safety of others as their primary concern.
 Were you hit by a texting driver?
-Get in touch with our firm for the professional legal help you need to resolve the issue of compensation.
+Get in touch with our firm for professional legal help to resolve your issue of compensation.

 The texting driver fails to observe that traffic ahead has come to a halt until it is too late, or until the impact occurs, leaving the innocent severely injured in many cases.